likhithgowdahr005-create/likhithgowdahr005-create/README.md

 ## 🚀 About Me

 - 🎓 Electronics & Communication Engineering student at DSATM
-- 🔬 Interested in Digital VLSI, Analog VLSI and ASIC Design
+- 🔬  Passionate about Digital & Analog VLSI and PCB Design
 - 💻 Working with Verilog HDL and RTL Design
 - ⚙️ Exploring FPGA and ASIC Design Flows
-- 🔌 Hands-on exposure in PCB Design and Hardware Development
+- 🔌 Hands-on experience in PCB Design and Hardware Development
 - 🤖 Interested in Embedded Systems and Microcontrollers
 - 📐 Experienced with Cadence Virtuoso for Analog/Mixed-Signal Design